skypjack/entt/README.md

   component `X` or assign and removes that component from a set of entities, another thread can safely do the same with components `Y` and `Z` and everything will work like a charm.<br/>
-  As an example, users can freely execute the rendering system and iterate the renderable entities while updating a physic component concurrently on a separate thread if needed.
+  As a trivial example, users can freely execute the rendering system and iterate the renderable entities while updating a physic component concurrently on a separate thread.

 # Crash Course: core functionalities